 P = 80% of value of the property.

 Before an insurance contract is entered into, the insurer must clearly inform the consumer in writing of any unusual provision and its effect (s 37 IC Act).
-If the insurer does not do so, it cannot rely on an unusual provision in the contract (not being a prescribed contract; see “Prescribed contracts”).
-An example of an unusual term would be a requirement that a policyholder give immediate notice to the insurer of a claim.
+If the insurer does not do so, it cannot rely on an unusual provision in the contract (not a prescribed contract; see “Prescribed contracts”).
+An example of an unusual term is a requirement that a policyholder immediately notify the insurer of a claim.

 A person entitled to cover under an insurance contract cannot have a claim denied simply because they are not named in the policy (ss 20, 48 IC Act).
 For example, a home contents insurance policy that extends coverage to a policyholder’s family and their belongings will cover the policyholder’s spouse and children even though they are not named in the insurance documents.

 A third-party beneficiary is a person who is not a party to an insurance policy.
 The June 2013 reforms to the IC Act introduced a new term to the IC Act: “a third-party beneficiary”.
 This is defined as a person who is not a party to an insurance policy, but who is specified or referred to in the policy and who is entitled to benefit from the policy (new s 11(1)).